masc-ucsc/docs/docs/pyrope/09-verification.md

 ## External C++ models

+!!!
+WARNING "Not implemented"
+    `cpp(...)` is TBD, and a `for` loop is not a supported statement inside a `test` block, so the example below does not run today.

 A `test name { }` block generates the simulation to run (the slop/sim), so a golden model or scoreboard written in C++ plugs straight into it.
 Reach the C++